aroberge/easygui_qt/CONTRIBUTING.rst

 If you are reporting a bug, please include:

+* Have a look first at the existing issues (even the closed ones) - to avoid duplication.
 * Your operating system name and version.
 * Any details about your local setup that might be helpful in troubleshooting.
 * Detailed steps to reproduce the bug.
-* Have a look at the existing issues - to avoid duplication.
+* Screen captures can be useful.

 Fix Bugs
 ~~~~~~~~